 This was funded as a collaborative doctoral award by the AHRC under its Landscape and Environment project, and conducted between the departments of Sociology, and English and Creative Writing, at Lancaster University, with The Wordsworth Trust as a collaborative partner.
 My field research involved various methodologies, from observations made as a participant observer at the Wordsworth Trust, to qualitative interviews with visitors to the Wordsworth Trust, to archival work, and much else besides.

-My MA thesis (in Creative Writing) similarly drew on interdisciplinary methodologies, using examples from nineteenth and twentieth century literature to discuss the relationship between poetic practice and health.
+My MA thesis in Creative Writing – ‘Writing the Body Well: Poetry and Illness’ – similarly drew on interdisciplinary methodologies, using examples from nineteenth and twentieth century literature to discuss the relationship between poetic practice and health.
 All these areas continue to inform and underpin both my creative and academic work.

 My academic teaching experience covers a broad range of areas throughout literature and creative writing, from the late-eighteenth century to the twenty-first, with particular emphases on poetry, place and embodiment.
 From 2010-2014 I taught English and Creative Writing at Lancaster University.
 I’ve also taught Romanticism at the University of Cumbria, and Contemporary Literature at Queen Mary, University of London.
-From September 2014 I am lecturing in English Studies (English and Creative Writing) at the University of Strathclyde.
+From September 2014 – August 2017 I lectured in English Studies (English and Creative Writing) at the University of Strathclyde.
+Since then I have taught Creative Nonfiction at the University of Cumbria and poetry at Lancaster.

 My on-going research continues to be concerned with the construction of the Lake District as a cultural centre, and with Romantic Legacies and the role of contemporary creativity in perpetuating Romantic tropes (consciously or unconsciously) in a broader sense.
-As a practicing poet I am also interested in various aspects of contemporary poetics, particularly in relationships between poetry and place(s), embodiment, and in the role of poetry in society.
+As a practicing poet I am also interested in various aspects of contemporary poetics, particularly in relationships between poetry and place(s), embodiment, and in the role of poetry in society, and where poetry, Disability Studies, and Environmental Humanities might meet.

-I co-curate The Gravestone Project with Dr. Emily Stanback (University of Southern Mississippi): a collaborative digital humanities project gathering data on eighteenth and nineteenth century graves and burial cultures.
+I co-curated The Gravestone Project with Dr. Emily Stanback (University of Southern Mississippi): a collaborative digital humanities project gathering data on eighteenth and nineteenth century graves and burial cultures.

 I have presented my critical work at many national and international conferences and symposia.
 Papers I have given in recent years include: